Common Summer Pests

 Microscopic arachnids that thrive in heat and dry air.
 They feed on leaf undersides, causing speckling, yellowing, and webbing.

-Specialized Predators
+Specialized Spider Mite Predators

 Predatory mites provide a natural and effective solution for spider mite infestations in gardens, greenhouses, or grow rooms.
 Recommended species include:

-- Phytoseiulus persimilis – Two-spotted spider mite specialist.
+Phytoseiulus persimilis – Two-spotted spider mite specialist

-- Amblyseius andersoni – Generalist predator that tolerates high heats.
+Amblyseius andersoni – Generalist predator that tolerates high heats

-- Amblyseius swirskii – Spider mite, thrips, and whitefly control.
+Amblyseius swirskii – Spider mite, thrips, and whitefly control

-- Neoseiulus fallacis – Survives cooler climates and catches mites in hibernation.
+Neoseiulus fallacis – Survives cooler climates and catches mites in hibernation

-Application Tip
+Application Tips

 Bottled Mites